The 18 All-Time Greatest Things to Do in Las Vegas

 The Las Vegas version of Chinatown is a beautifully congested collection of Asian dining, whether it's dim sum or dumplings by restaurants like ShangHai Taste, China Mama, and Hong Kong Garden, the robata-grilled meats of Aburiya Raku, Thai and wine at Lamaii, or incredible Japanese omakase menus at Kabuto, Yui Edomae, and Kame.
 But the diversity of flavors covers all corners of the globe, so try the modern French of Partage, Spanish tapas of EDO, street tacos of Mas Por Favor, progressive Neapolitan pizza at 00 Pie & Pub, and the eclectic wood-fired combinations at Sparrow + Wolf.
 Chinatown has something for everyone—except easy parking—and the food is prepared by some of the best chefs in the city.

 Las Vegas has lots of great steakhouses, with Bazaar Meat, Jean Georges, Stripsteak, Scotch 80 Prime, Carverstreak, and Barry's Downtown Prime among the more contemporary favorites.
 Yet sometimes, it's more fun (and more "Vegas") to dine at a steakhouse with history and old-school charm.
-Golden Steer has been around 65 years and is only growing in stature with an expansion to a next-door space this year.
+Golden Steer has been around 65 years and is only growing in stature with an expansion to a next-door space at the end of 2023.
 Book a seat at Frank Sinatra's favorite booth and order a feast of wet-aged steaks and stiff cocktails.
 The Steak House at Circus Circus is like an old hunting lodge with a dry-aging room and open-flame mesquite grill in the center of the dining room.
 The restaurant just introduced a new hanging Tomahawk with torched butter running down the cut and dripping into a side of potatoes for extra flavor.
 Beyond the Strip, there's Hugo's Cellar (where every lady receives a rose, making it one of the most romantic spots in town) and Bob Taylor's Ranch House, once a private home in the 1950s that threw wild parties in the Northwest Valley during a time when there was just desert and little else around it.

 Downtown Arts District